Utsav22G/ASL-Translator/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 1. Clone this repo to your local machine
-2. 'recognition.py' runs just the computer vision hand gesture detection
+2. 'python recognition.py' runs just the computer vision hand gesture detection
-3.
+3. 'python3 live_demo.py' will run the output of the CV gesture recognition comparing against a pre-trained model.

 ### Prerequisites